HOW MUCH DO WELDERS MAKE: SALARY, TYPES & DUTIES

 Welding is the process used to fuse two or more parts together by means of heat, pressure or both.
 It is most commonly used on metals and thermoplastics, but can also be used on wood.
 This process is used across a variety of industries, from manufacturing and aerospace to shipbuilding and construction.

 If you’re wondering exactly what a career as a welder entails, you’ve come to the right place!
-Keep reading to learn what welders do, how much they make, how to become one and more.
+Keep reading to learn what welders do, how much welders make, how to become one and more.

 What Is a Welder?